raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>29</td>
     <td>Manned Orbital Docking (Orbit) EVA Duration</td>
     <td>A Manned Orbital that tests the docking module, performs a spacewalk, then stays up for an extended period.
 Accomplishes one or more Duration levels.
 DM gains 10% Safety on successes, 5% on failures.
-There must be a DM already in orbit from a mission launched this turn or last.</td>
+There must be a DM already in orbit from a mission launched this turn or last.<br/>
+      As seen on Gemini 9, 12.</td>
   </tr>
   <tr>
     <td>30</td>